citizens of the world

-- Students have the opportunity to take part in international service projects each year through Be the Change Volunteers (BTCV).
+Students have the opportunity to take part in international service projects each year through Be the Change Volunteers (BTCV).
 Members of the rising senior class of 2017 traveled to Papua New Guinea in June 2016 where they helped construct school housing for teachers.
-In 2018, upper school students will return to Peru for the second consecutive year as they continue to build a school and deepen relationships begun the prior year.
+In 2018 and 2019 upper school students returned to Peru where they continued to build a school and deepen relationships begun the prior year.

 Past BTCV trips have gone to South Africa, India, Guatemala, Malawi, and Peru.

 Students elect to take French, Mandarin, or Spanish for their modern language.
 Additionally, Latin is offered in middle and upper school.

 The library has its very own Global Perspectives Program (GPP) section for all ages to explore.
 The book themes change monthly along with the titles!